Skip to main content

 Claims & Disputes

-When Photos Become Evidence
+When Photos Become Review-Ready Records

 Published · TruepixID Editorial

-Supporting material vs. evidence
+Supporting material vs. review-ready records

-Why most photos fail under scrutiny
+Why photos lose trust under review

 Most images are created on consumer devices and shared through informal channels.
 Along the way, critical context is lost.
 File metadata can be edited, stripped, or regenerated.
 Timestamps can be changed by adjusting a device clock.
 Copies can be made without detection.